Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 Cyprus implemented 5AMLD and 6AMLD through the Prevention and Suppression of Money Laundering and Terrorist Financing Law (Nomos Parempodisin kai Katapolemisis tis Nomimopiiisis Esodwn apo Paranomes Drastiriotites).
 Crypto service providers must maintain AML/KYC compliance, report suspicious transactions to MOKAS (Unit for Combating Money Laundering), and register with CySEC.

-Crypto.com, Bybit, Bitget, and Plutus all serve Cypriot residents through EEA passporting.
+Crypto.com, Bitget, and Plutus all serve Cypriot residents through EEA passporting.
 Several crypto companies have chosen Cyprus specifically as their EU regulatory base due to CySEC's efficient licensing process.

 Cyprus combines full MiCA/EEA protections with CySEC's crypto-friendly licensing approach.
 No major card issuer has been restricted or banned in Cyprus.